Manchester@physiopattern.co.uk , 07450797375

 What is an ankle sprain?

-Most of the times an ankle sprain is a twisting movement (picture above - inversion ankle sprain) stretching the ligaments and muscles on the outside of the foot, and compressing the ligaments and muscles on the inside of the foot.
+Most of the time an ankle sprain is a twisting movement (picture above - inversion ankle sprain) stretching the ligaments and muscles on the outside of the foot, and compressing the ligaments and muscles on the inside of the foot.

 Lateral ankle sprains are the most frequently encountered injuries in sports.
 An ankle sprain can be a fairly serious injury.
 Repeatedly, people underestimate injuries like this and often ignore the effect that an unstable ankle has to the whole system.
 Recovery varies from two to ten months (slow healing of ligaments) but with accurate diagnosis and treatment, an ankle sprain can be treated fast and effectively with no residual symptoms.